 5.1.1.
 Schedule

-The Address Council shall each year establish the schedule of date and time for the regular meetings of the council for the year.
+The Address Council shall each year establish the schedule of date and time for the regular meetings of the council for the coming year.
 This schedule will include the following meetings:

 5.1.1.1.
 Election of Address Council Officers